28 January 2021

 This is one of our seminars - please click here for more information on our seminars programme.
 Click here for some of our other Advanced Use of English programmes.

 • Click on the label(s) to the right for related programmes.
-Ask us about programmes and support related to Advanced English.

-• Complete the "Contact Us" form on the right
+• Complete the "Contact Us" form on the right (or click here)

-• to be placed on the interest list for this topic and to receive advance notice of the next open group session.
+• to be placed on the interest list for this topic and to receive advance notice of the next open-group session.
+Open-session group-sizes are limited to allow for participation and questions.

 • if you would like to receive our once or twice a week event announcements.
 We will not spam you and you can leave the email-list at any time.